axiomiety/axiomiety.github.io/articles/hw_msp430.markdown

 When the button is pressed down, the 3rd bit `P1IN` gets set to 0 - and we then toggle the state of the LEDs.

 However this is woefully inefficient.
 We're essentially polling for state at every iteration.
-And if there's any jitter it'll lead to funky behaviour.
+And if there's any jitter it'll lead to funky behaviour (this is because this loop gets executed constantly - we can see it more clearly if we add a delay after the if - something like `for (int i=0;i<6000;i++) {}`).

 So let's move to interrupts next.